Zefiro (train): Västtrafik X80

 The trains are designed for the colder weather conditions under which the fleet will operate, including temperatures as low as -40 degrees Celsius and snow drifts up to 80 cm deep.

 They are equipped with a winter package including an uprated propulsion system, a single-axle drive and enhanced slip-slide regulation.
 The bodyshells were manufactured by Bombardier Sifang (Qingdao) Transportation Ltd in China with final fit-out of all other components performed at the Hennigsdorf works in Germany.
-The trains have been thoroughly temperature tested already, and will be tested further in Sweden during winter 2022.
+The trains have been thoroughly temperature tested already, and were to be tested further in Sweden during winter 2022.

-In 2023, it was reported that the delivery would be further delayed to 2025, due to adjustments needed to indoor climate control following intensive winter tests.
+In 2023, it was reported that the delivery would be delayed to 2025, due to adjustments needed to indoor climate control following intensive winter tests.
+In late 2025, entry into service was further delayed by at least six months due to software issues, pushing their planned entry into service to April 2026.
+The train entered service on 11 May 2026.
+Deliveries of the 80 X80s are expected to continue until 2030.